OmdenaAI/warsaw-poland-chapter-air-pollution/src/tasks/task-5-deployment-and-dashboard/Mitigating_Air_Pollution_Streamlit_App/README.md

 $ pip install --upgrade streamlit
 ```

-## To run the streamlit app run the command 'streamlit run filenametorun' in the terminal in the project directory
+## To run the streamlit app run the command `streamlit run filenametorun` in the terminal in the project directory

 ```bash
 \Mitigating_Air_Pollution>streamlit run Project_Information.py